EVERY YEAR ON AVERAGE IN LARGE TRUCK CRASHES

 - Overweight trucks disproportionately damage our badly deteriorated roads and bridges.
 An 18,000 pound truck axle does over 3,000 times more damage to pavement than a typical passenger vehicle axle.

 - Increasing the weight of a heavy truck by only 10 percent increases bridge damage by 33 percent.
-The FHWA estimated that the investment backlog for bridges, to address all cost-beneficial bridge needs, is $106.4 billion.
-The U.S. would need to increase annual funding for bridges by 18 percent over current spending levels to eliminate the bridge backlog by 2030.
+Federal Highway Administration (FHWA) estimated that the investment backlog for bridges, to address all cost-beneficial bridge needs, is $125.4 billion.
+The U.S. would need to increase annual funding for bridges by 29 percent over current spending levels to eliminate the bridge backlog by 2034.

 - The U.S. taxpayer unfairly subsidizes bigger, heavier trucks: